legumeinfo/pandagma/README.md

     singularity build [--remote] pandagma.sif singularity.def

 Where the `--remote` option is used if building the image as an unprivileged user using (by default) the [Sylabs Cloud Remote Builder](https://cloud.sylabs.io/builder).

-(Optional) To download the Glycine sample data into data/ and data_extra/:

-    singularity exec pandagma.sif get_samples.sh

 To run pandamga using singularity, use `singularity run pandagma.sif [run command]`, optionally setting environment variables, e.g.: